 Git Worktree

 Git worktrees let one git repository hold several checked-out branches at once, each in its own directory.
-We trial the technique when parallel work beats stashing or re-cloning: feature branch plus PR review, hotfix while main stays clean, or agent tooling that needs an isolated checkout per branch.
+We trial it under Technique in the garden.

 Summary